Spectrum Active Advantage Fund

 S&P TR 500 Index is a capitalization weighted index of 500 stocks representing all major domestic industry groups.
 The S&P 500 TR assumes the reinvestment of dividends and capital gains.
 It is not possible to directly invest in any index.

-*60/40 NYSE Composite/Barclays U.S. AGG.
-Bond Index: This benchmark gives 60% weight to the NYSE Composite Index and 40% weight to the Barclays U.S. Agg.
-Bond Index.
-The NYSE Composite Index (NYA) measures the performance of all stocks listed on the New York Stock Exchange.
+The NYSE Composite Index (NYATR) measures the performance of all stocks listed on the New York Stock Exchange.
 It includes more than 1,900 stocks, of which over 1,500 are U.S. companies.
 Its breadth therefore makes it a much better indicator of market performance than narrow indexes that have far fewer components.
 The weights of the index constituents are calculated on the basis of their free-float market capitalization.
 The index itself is calculated on the basis of price return and total return, which includes dividends.
-The Barclays U.S. Aggregate Bond Index measures the underlying index and performance of the total U.S. investment grade bond market.
-It is a market value-weighted index that tracks the daily price, coupon, pay-downs, and total return performance of fixed-rate, publicly placed, dollar‑denominated, and non-convertible investment grade debt issues with at least $250 million per amount outstanding and with at least one year to final maturity.

-Portfolio statistics are based on 5 year calculations from Morningstar, FastTrack Data, and Bloomberg.
+Portfolio statistics are based on 5 year calculations from Morningstar, FastTrack Data, and Bloomberg Finance, L.P.

 Standard Deviation: is also known as historical volatility and is used by investors as a gauge for the amount of expected volatility.
 It is a measure of the dispersion of a set of data from its mean.
 Sharpe Ratio: a risk-adjusted measure calculated by dividing a fund’s annualized excess returns over the risk-free rate by its annualized standard deviation.
 The higher the Sharpe ratio, the better the fund’s historical risk-adjusted performance.
 Beta: a statistic that measures volatility of the fund, as compared to that of the overall market.
 The market’s beta is set at 1; a higher beta than 1 is considered to be more volatile than the market, while a beta lower than 1 is considered to be less volatile.
 R-Squared: a measurement of how closely a fund’s performance correlates with an index.
 It can range between 0 and 1.
 An r-squared of 1 indicates perfect correlation, while 0 indicates no correlation.
 Up Market Capture: a statistical measure of an investment manager’s overall performance in up markets.
 The up market capture ratio is used to evaluate how well an investment manager performed relative to an index during periods when that index rose.
 Down Market Capture: a statistical measure of an investment manager’s overall performance in down markets.
 The down market capture ratio is used to evaluate how well or poorly an investment manager performed relative to an index during periods when that index has dropped.